 Based on research by experts in caregiving techniques, this course provides clinical-level training for family caregivers, and goes beyond introductory education programs.
 Savvy Caregiver training is specifically designed for family caregivers.
 If you are a paid professional, please view the offerings on ourProfessional Education Calendar.
 If you are interested in being added to our contact list for future Savvy Caregiver classes, please contact Krista Scheel at 414.479.8800, 800.272.3900 or email@example.com.

 Download and view current Savvy Caregiver schedule here.

 SPARK!
 Cultural Programming for People with Memory Loss and Their Caregivers

 Hands-on art activities!
 Art conversations!
 Dance!
 Movement!
 Guided by trained docents and volunteers, varied programming at all museums participating in the SPARK! program creates atmospheres that are both welcoming and inspiring!
 Attendees overwhelmingly report soaring spirits and eagerness to return!

-Hope to see you at the 2017 Alzheimer’s Association’s Wisconsin Network Conference on Alzheimer’s Disease and Related Dementias.
-For more information on the 2016 workshops, keynote speakers, and the exhibit fair visit the conference website.
+The 31st Annual Wisconsin State Conference will be held May 7-9, 2017 at the Kalahari Resort in the Wisconsin Dells.
+For more information on the 2017 workshops, keynote speakers, and the exhibit fair visit the conference website.